Bee0933/reddit-r-news-pipeline/README.md

 # Reddit-r-worldnews-pipeline

-This repository contains the code for the Reddit Worldnews Subreddit pipeline and its associated infrastructure, hosted on DigitalOcean Cloud.
-It ensures robust storage, high availability, and enhanced security.
-The pipeline is designed to extract Worldnews data for analytical purposes.
+This repository contains the code for a production-ready and secure Airflow instance powering the Reddit Worldnews Subreddit pipeline and its associated infrastructure, hosted on DigitalOcean Cloud.
+The infrastructure ensures robust storage, high availability, and enhanced security.
+The pipeline is designed to extract Worldnews data for analytical purposes, with comprehensive monitoring and observability integrated to track performance, health, and reliability.

 <img src="static/r:-reddit-1.png" alt="Architecture"/>